Policy paper

 • parts 1 and 2 set out the strategic objectives and delivery elements of the strategy – published in 2018 and refreshed in January 2023

-The strategy is made up of 9 delivery elements all focused on different benefits and changes.
+The AMS is made up of ‘delivery elements’ focused on different benefits and changes.
 These include:

 • redesign of terminal airspace around major airports, so that commercial aircraft can arrive and depart more efficiently

-• enable the safe integration of future airspace users, so that new technology can be accommodated alongside existing airspace users
+• enabling the safe integration of future airspace users, so that new technology can be accommodated alongside existing airspace users

-• improve airspace management for current users, including GA so airspace is more dynamic and can be turned on and off in support of military operations and space launches
+• improving airspace management for current users, including general aviation, so airspace is more dynamic and can be turned on and off in support of military operations and space launches

-• meet our international obligations as outlined in the Global Air Navigation Plan
+• meeting our international obligations as outlined in the Global Air Navigation Plan

-• improve the efficiency of flight paths and reduce the use of holding patterns to cut fuel usage and help support our net zero aviation targets
+• improving the efficiency of flight paths and reducing the use of holding patterns to cut fuel usage and help support our net zero aviation targets

 We are working closely on 3 project areas of the strategy, focusing on terminal airspace redesign and the integration of users of lower airspace.

-FASI is being delivered through 20 UK airports sponsoring airspace change proposals (ACPs) to upgrade the arrival and departure routes that serve their operations in the lower airspace (below 7,000ft).
+FASI is being made via 18 UK airports who are sponsoring airspace change proposals (ACPs) in order to upgrade the arrival and departure routes that serve their operations in the lower airspace (below 7,000ft).

-NATS (En Route) Plc (NERL) is currently sponsoring related ACPs to upgrade the route network that mostly sits above 7,000ft.
-These ACPs are strategically important to achieving the AMS objectives at a national and/or regional level.
+NATS (En Route) Plc (NERL) is currently sponsoring related the ACPs to upgrade the route network that mostly sits above 7,000ft.
+These NERL ACPs are strategically important to achieving the AMS objectives at a national and regional level.

-The number, complexity and overlapping scope of the ACPs needed to deliver modernisation requires a coordinated implementation plan out to 2040 – known as the UK airspace change masterplan (or the masterplan).
+The number, complexity and overlapping scope of the ACPs needed to provide the necessary modernisation has led to the creation of a coordinated implementation plan up to 2040 known as the UK airspace change masterplan.

 • Biggin Hill